gngrOrg/gngr/README.md

   1. `git clone` this repo
   2. `ant -f src/build.xml run` to build and run `gngr`

-For developing, we recommend [setting up Eclipse](https://github.com/UprootLabs/gngr/wiki/Developer:Setup).
+For developing, we recommend [setting up Eclipse](https://github.com/UprootLabs/gngr/wiki/Developer:Setup), although it is possible to use other IDEs or command line tools as well, with the help of the `ant` build script.

 ### Contributing